 The smaller this circle of light is the better it is as this will heat the tinder up a lot faster, now you will have to keep the condom in that position for a couple of minutes in the same spot till the tinder actually catches on fire.

 This is a fairly primitive method of starting a fire, it only needs some wood and a lot of work.
-Grab a piece of dry wood which is flat, if you can’t find any then simply split apart a bigger log.
-Make some wood shavings, and a small hole in the middle of the wood on the flat side of it.
-Now go and get a twig which is strong enough to withstand at least some pressure.
+Grab a piece of dry wood that is flat, if you can’t find any then simply split apart a bigger log.
+Make some wood shavings and a small hole in the middle of the wood on the flat side of it.
+Now go and get a twig that is strong enough to withstand at least some pressure.
 Place the twig in a vertical position on the log.

 Where the twig and the log come in contact, place wood shavings, this is what will catch on fire.
 Now simply use your palms to start drilling, the faster you do this the faster you will start the fire.
 Once the twig starts drilling it will produce heat, and after a couple of minutes, it will ignite the wood shavings.
 Do note that this sounds fairly easy, but on your first attempt you will probably struggle for a couple of hours and you will get a couple of cuts and bruises on your palms so use a glove.

 This is exactly the same method as above, but with one exception, you will use something that resembles a bow to drill.
-Find another twig which you can bend, tie your shoelaces on it, if you don’t have anything else, just make it look like a bow.
-Now you will have to make a loop with the rope on the twig which is doing the drilling, find a rock and with one hand, hold in place the drilling stick with the rock and with the other hand start moving the bow forward and backward as fast as you can.
+Find another twig that you can bend, and tie your shoelaces on it, if you don’t have anything else, just make it look like a bow.
+Now you will have to make a loop with the rope on the twig which is doing the drilling, find a rock and with one hand, hold in place the drilling stick with the rock, and with the other hand start moving the bow forward and backward as fast as you can.
 If you are wondering how to live in the wilderness without supplies then check out my recent article How to survive in the wilderness without supplies? ( In 6 Steps ).

 You can also use a plastic bag to channel the rays of the sun in such a way that it is focused on a single point.
-The problem is if you do this with an empty transparent bag is that the sun’s rays will actually melt the plastic, so you should ad also water to the plastic bag, as this will keep the plastic bag cool and will help to magnify the suns rays.
+The problem if you do this with an empty transparent bag is that the sun’s rays will actually melt the plastic, so you should add also water to the plastic bag, as this will keep the plastic bag cool and will help to magnify the sun’s rays.

-If you have ever watched some survivalists shows than you have probably noticed that most of them do use flint and steel to make a fire.
+If you have ever watched some survivalist shows then you have probably noticed that most of them use flint and steel to make a fire.
 The main reason they use it is that it is fairly easy to use and you are almost guaranteed to make a spark provided that the flint and steel are not wet.
-Make a small bed of tinder and or wood shavings and use the flint and steel to make a spark, if you have never tried using a flint and steel don’t worry you will geta spark in a couple of attempts.
+Make a small bed of tinder and or wood shavings and use the flint and steel to make a spark, if you have never tried using flint and steel don’t worry you will get a spark in a couple of attempts.

 Yes, you heard it right, you can actually start a fire with a flashlight.
 All flashlights will have a reflective layer around the bulb, this is to make the flashlight more effective.
 You will have to take apart your flashlight and remove this reflective part, now use it to channel the sun’s rays on your tinder, and with some alignment, you will find the correct position and you will have a fire burning in no time.

-This is probably one of your B plans when it comes to making a fire, some preppers will use waterproof matches while others just use the standard matches.
-If you have a zip lock bag than just put your matches inside them while you are traveling, this way water will not rin them.
-The main difference between waterproof matches and normal matches is that the waterproof ones will ignite even underwater, although hopefully, you are not trying to start a fire under the water.
+This is probably one of your B plans when it comes to making a fire, some preppers will use waterproof matches while others just use standard matches.
+If you have a zip lock bag then just put your matches inside them while you are traveling, this way water will not ruin them.
+The main difference between waterproof matches and normal matches is that the waterproof ones will ignite even underwater, although hopefully, you are not trying to start a fire underwater.